Career Fairs and Preparation

 - Give your resume to the representative.
 Launch into your two-minute introduction.
 Ask questions from the list you've prepared.

 - Get a business card or a contact name from every person you meet.
 Write interesting facts, notes or additional contact names on the back of the card.
 Use this information to follow up after the fair.

 - Many company tables have “freebies," such as pens, candy and toys.
 Be courteous and cautious when taking these items.
 If you take any candy or gum, save it for after the fair.

 - Don’t play with the stress balls or other toys during the fair.
 Avoid taking every free item you see.
 It is noticeable by recruiters when a student seems to be attending the fair just for free items.

-- Arrive early.
+- If your schedule allows, arrive early.
 Be there when recruiters are fresh and attentive.